 The key is ensuring the videos are quick and concise.

-Grabbing the viewers’ attention in the first 3-5 seconds is vital because it addresses the first decision the viewer makes: whether to stay or go.
+Grabbing the viewers’ attention in the first 3-5 seconds is vital because it addresses the first decision the viewer makes: to stay or go.
 If it isn’t captivating from the start, you’ve already lost.

 Source: Banners Nack